magdalenahuget/branchTraining/README.md

-First text
+First itf(ext
 Here development,
-Second commit development,
+Second coqweqwemmit development,
 This is line of the third branch,
-This is second line in the third branch,
+This is se(conflitct)cond line in the third branch, Development commit after pull,,, request,

-Development commit after pull request,
+My friend commit this is